Horagolla National Park – හොරගොල්ල ජාතික වනෝද්යානය

 Main attractionFlora and Fauna

-A large variety of Fauna generally found in evergreen forest are also found which include the Fishing Cat, Mouse Deer, Fox, Giant Squirrel etc. and bird life include species such as Parakeets, Black Headed Bulbuls, Barbets, Asian Koels etc. A large number of reptiles species found in the park including different species Pythons and Cobras.
+A large variety of Fauna generally found in evergreen forests are also found which include the Fishing Cat, Mouse Deer, Fox, Giant Squirrel etc. and bird life includes species such as Parakeets, Black Headed Bulbuls, Barbets, Asian Koels etc. A large number of reptile species are found in the park including different species Pythons and Cobras.

-The Horagolla National Park could be reach by traveling 35km on the Colombo Kandy road.
-Turning in at Nittambuwa and travelling one kilometers towards Veyangoda is the Pinnagolla junction.
-The Park office is found 6 kilometers from this junction.
+The Horagolla National Park could be reached by travelling 35km on the Colombo Kandy road.
+Turning in at Nittambuwa and travelling one kilometre towards Veyangoda is the Pinnagolla junction.
+The Park office is found 6 kilometres from this junction.

 Horagolla National Park Ticket Prices